Open-World Distributed Robot Self-Localization with Transferable Visual Vocabulary and Both Absolute and Relative Features: Related Work

-Graph-based scene representation has attracted recent research interest in self-localization \cite{ref10,9665885,7780860}.
-For example, in \cite{ref10}, the method of decoupling a scene into subimages via semantic segmentation and connecting the segmented subimages via object-level edges experimentally demonstrated good VPR performance.
+Recent research has shown increased interest in graph-based scene representation for self-localization \cite{ref10,9665885,7780860}.
+For instance, \cite{ref10} decouples a scene into subimages via semantic segmentation and connects these subimages with object-level edges, demonstrating good VPR performance.

-In earlier approaches, nodes are typically described by high-dimensional visual features.
-However, such an approach is expensive in our highly compressive application \cite{GraphVprHighDimNode}.
-In our approach, a lightweight feature category ID is employed instead of the costly high-dimensional feature.
+Earlier approaches often describe nodes with high-dimensional visual features.
+However, this method is costly in highly compressive applications \cite{GraphVprHighDimNode}.
+Our approach utilizes lightweight feature category IDs instead of expensive high-dimensional features.

-In several approaches, graph-based VPR is formulated as a graph matching task \cite{GraphVprGraphMatching}.
-However, the cost of graph matching algorithms increases rapidly with the environment size.
-In our approach, graph-based VPR is formulated as a graph classification task that inherits the desirable properties of the classification task formulation, such as flexibility in defining place classes \cite{ref6}, compressed classifier model \cite{CNNcompression}, and high classification speed \cite{distil}.
+Graph-based VPR has been formulated as a graph matching task \cite{GraphVprGraphMatching}.
+However, the cost of graph matching algorithms increases rapidly with environment size.
+Our approach formulates graph-based VPR as a graph classification task, inheriting the benefits of classification tasks, such as flexibility in defining place classes \cite{ref6}, a compressed classifier model \cite{CNNcompression}, and high classification speed \cite{distil}.